 Mann-Whitney U Test

-Mann-Whitney U test is the alternative test to the independent sample t-test.
-It is a non-parametric test that is used to compare two population means that come from the same population, it is also used to test whether two population means are equal or not.
-It is used for equal sample sizes, and is used to test the median of two populations.
-Usually the Mann-Whitney U test is used when the data is ordinal.
-Wilcoxon rank sum, Kendall’s and Mann-Whitney U test are similar tests and in the case of ties, it is equivalent to the chi-square test.
+Mann-Whitney U test is the non-parametric alternative test to the independent sample t-test.
+It is a non-parametric test that is used to compare two sample means that come from the same population, and used to test whether two sample means are equal or not.
+Usually, the Mann-Whitney U test is used when the data is ordinal or when the assumptions of the t-test are not met.

-Mann-Whitney U test is a non-parametric test, hence it does not assume any assumptions related to the distribution.
+Mann-Whitney U test is a non-parametric test, so it does not assume any assumptions related to the distribution of scores.
 There are, however, some assumptions that are assumed

 1. The sample drawn from the population is random.

 2. Independence within the samples and mutual independence is assumed.
 That means that an observation is in one group or the other (it cannot be in both).